nrbn/Portico-Estate/README.md

 **Building & construction used by a organization**
 ----
-  Returns json data for building and construction used by a organization.
+  Get list of building and construction used by a organization.

 * **URL**